OpenClaw (Clawdbot / Moltbot): What It Is & Setup Guide

-If you have been following developer chats, Hacker News, or the AI forums on the web, you have likely run into the latest hype of Clawdbot.
-People are talking about it as a practical, action-taking assistant that lives where you already communicate.
+If you’ve been following developer chats, Hacker News, or the AI forums, you’ve probably run into OpenClaw (formerly Moltbot, Clawdbot).
+People are calling it a practical, action-taking assistant that lives where you already communicate.

-In this detailed guide on Clawd bot, I will explain what Clawdbot is, why it suddenly matters, how it works, top use cases, the security trade offs, and a clear step-by-step setup you can follow.
-I will also give you a practical security checklist so you can run Clawdbot safely.
+In this guide on OpenClaw (previously Moltbot or Clawdbot), I’ll explain what it is, why it suddenly matters, how it works, the top use cases, the security trade-offs, and a clear step-by-step setup.
+I’ll also give you a practical security checklist so you can run Clawdbot safely.

 Clawdbot Features